 ”We should do well to consider much more seriously… the type of theory Bergson put forward in connection with memory and sense perception.
 The suggestion is that the function of the brain and nervous system and sense organs is in the main eliminative and not productive.”

-Aldous Huxley’s insightful suggestion of the brain as a filter, or reducing valve of reality, is a rare but still quite well-known hypothesis in the scientific community.
-Its central idea is the claim that we do not experience the world truly because the brain, nervous system and sense organs limit our experiences.
+Aldous Huxley’s insightful suggestion of the brain as a filter, or a reducing valve of reality, is a rare but still quite well-known hypothesis in the scientific community.
+Its central idea is that we do not truly experience the world because the brain, nervous system and sense organs limit our experiences.
 This is still just a hypothesis for which it has been difficult to find direct evidence.
-It may, however, prove successful, if the idea of human sophistication and specificity is turned upside down and thought of as a mechanism of growth that works poorly or not at all.
+It may, however, prove successful if the idea of human sophistication and specificity is turned upside down and thought of as a mechanism of growth that works poorly or not at all.
 I will let Huxley himself describe what this idea is all about.

-Bergson’s conception of the brain is as follows, to quote J. Alexander Gunn’s idea of his work Bergson and his Philosophy.
+Bergson’s conception of the brain is as follows, to quote J. Alexander Gunn’s idea in Bergson and his Philosophy.
 Bergson thinks that ”the brain is no more than a kind of central telephone exchange, its office is to allow communication or to delay it.
 It adds nothing to what it receives; it is simply a centre where perceptions interact with motor mechanisms.
 Sometimes the function of the brain is to conduct the movement received to a chosen organ of reaction, while at other times, it opens to the movement the totality of the motor tracks.”

 In addition to Mind at Large, Huxley raises three points of interest in his quotation:

 1) the reality-eliminating nature of the brain and nervous system

 3) the reflection of reduced consciousness on the language